JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-keyboard.md

 triggers the default action, you can use both the `onKeyEvent` and `onPreviewKeyEvent` modifiers.
 With the `onKeyEvent` modifier, you can handle an individual keystroke, while `onPreviewKeyEvent` is preferable for defining shortcuts.

-The following sample demonstrates `TextField` interactions with different actions depending on which key is pressed while you hold <shortcut>Ctrl</shortcut>:
+The following example demonstrates `TextField` interactions with different actions depending on the key that is pressed while you hold <shortcut>Ctrl</shortcut>.
+Add this code to the `main.kt` file in `composeApp/src/jvmMain/kotlin`:

 ```kotlin
 import androidx.compose.foundation.layout.fillMaxSize